 Plant some trees, or choose another way to offset the carbon footprint of your travels.
 Some airlines offer you the opportunity to do this at the time of booking, in the form of an optional add-on to the cost of your flight.
-If you travel with ETG, we will make a contribution on your behalf to support mangrove planting and protection projects in Asia.
+If you travel with ETG, we will make a contribution on your behalf to support mangrove planting and rainforest protection projects in Asia.
 Read about our collaboration with SeaTrees here or get in touch if you would like to know more.

 Learn a bit of lingo: Simply being able to greet and thank people in their own language shows respect, breaks down barriers and your efforts are sure to raise a smile!